enkhbatMunkhbold/job-order-management/README.md

     - If the order's status is **"in progress"**, the **Delete** button is **disabled** to prevent accidental removal.

     - For all other statuses, the button remains enabled and allows the user to delete the order.

+## Create New Order

+To create a new order, the user should return to the **Home** page and select the job to which the order will be linked.
+Then, click the **Create Order** button.
+This will redirect the user to the **Create New Order** page, which displays the job details and includes a **New Order** form.

+Once all fields in the form are filled out, an **Add to Calendar** button will appear next to the **Start Date** field.
+Clicking this button allows the user to add the new order, along with all its details, to their **Google Calendar**.

+After completing all required fields, the user can finalize the process by clicking the **Create Order** button at the bottom of the form.
+This action will navigate them to the **Profile** page, where the list of orders is displayed by default.
+Alternatively, the user can cancel the process at any time by clicking the **Cancel** button, which will redirect them back to the **Home** page.